 Stephanie Hewitt, LEP#3975

 I also understand the parent perspective of raising children and navigating the educational system.
-I have two children of my own and one of them is on an IEP (individualized education plan).
+I have two school-age children of my own and one of them is on an IEP (individualized education plan).
 Going through that experience as a parent, rather as a specialist or clinician on the IEP team, has given me a new perspective on the process and has allowed me to gain more compassion and empathy for parents going through the process.

 If your child is struggling in school and you want to know why, what can be done to help, and if he or she is getting everything they need, please contact me.
 I provide a free 20-minute phone call to determine if I am a good fit for you and your needs.
 I'm also available to contract with school districts, private schools, and charter schools to help complete assessments if they are short-staffed or need additional help.